rust-lang/simpleinfra/README.md

 Simpleinfra
 ===========

-retart-rcs
+ - `.ssh/config` should be configured correctly for all servers the scripts may log into

+restart-rcs
 ----------

-rcs data/secrets should be in /opt/rcs/data on the target machine
+ - rcs data/secrets should be in `/opt/rcs/data` on the target machine